Escape string

 This parameter lets you specify how to handle quote characters (" and ') within the input text.
 Enter one of the following:

-Single - Escapes only single quotes (') in the input.
+single - Escapes only single quotes (

 JSON compatible